-- Email List: This should be common sense if you have an email list, but going to mention it anyways.
-Email is the highest converting communication method besides phone, so if you have a list, use it.
+- Email List: This should be common sense if you have an email list, but going to mention it anyway.
+Email is the highest converting communication method besides the phone, so if you have a list, use it.
 If not, the new content piece you’re doing can help build one for you!

-- Paid Ads: If you’re content is great and the landing page is optimized for conversions, then you might have success by using paid promotions using Google, Facebook, or other ad platforms.
+- Paid Ads: If your content is great and the landing page is optimized for conversions, then you might have success by using paid promotions using Google, Facebook, or other ad platforms.
 Just be careful to watch out for your advertising ROI to make sure you don’t waste money!

 - Influencers: reach out to peers and influencers and ask them to share your content.
 Provided it’s good, and it helps their audience, you can get in front of a lot of new people this way!

 - SEO: don’t forget about search traffic and optimize that article for search!
-Use long tail keywords throughout, optimize your internal linking, build external links, and more so your cornerstone content ranks in search terms!
+Use long-tail keywords throughout, optimize your internal linking, build external links, and more so your cornerstone content ranks in search terms!